itdxer/neupy/site/docs/algorithms/sklearn-compatibility.rst

 --------------------------

 There are also a lot of good stuff in scikit-learn that are also can be useful for neural network algorithms.
-NeuPy contains a few compatibilities for making possible interaction with some scikit-learn features.
+NeuPy contains a few compatibilities for making possible interaction with scikit-learn library.

-First of all instead of ``train`` method you can use ``fit``.
+Instead of the ``train`` method you can use ``fit``.

 .. code-block:: python